How to wow an interviewer

 Firstly, do these questions help the interviewer determine whether or not they should offer the role to you?
 In my experience, the short answer is no, very unlikely.

 Secondly, do these question help you to determine if you should proceed to the next round of interviews?
 Again, I would have to say no, very unlikely.
 If this is unlikely, then why would a candidate ask the question?
 What is the purpose of any of these questions?
 In other words, what is a good question and what would be a bad question?

 Let me give you two questions from this site:

-Secondly, a first interview is to see if there is a good fit to proceed to a 2nd interview.
+Secondly, a first interview is to see if there is a good fit for the candidate to proceed to a second interview.
 It is very much like a first date - you don't dive into talking about marriage, how many kids do you want, when you want them, or the suburb you want to live in, etc. A first interview is an initial discussion.

 Knowing the employer's pain, we can ask the interviewer: